 If overhead power is used throughout the center, all devices need to be able to connect, and some could require power cords that exit the bottom of the rack, creating a trip hazard in environments that don’t have a raised floor.

-The percentage of data center space requiring raised flooring, for this reason, needs to be taken into account when determining costs.
+For this reason, the percentage of data center space requiring raised flooring needs to be considered when determining costs.

 How much the final installation will cost depends on whether or not these added supports are necessary to prevent the raised floors from causing a potentially dangerous uneven walking surface.